SPUR-TECH/uriskitchen/README.md

 ## Welcome Reader,

-This is a description of this website and all It's workings which covers the main features and functions right through to bug fixes and deployment.
+This is a description of this website and all it's workings which covers the main features and functions right through to bug fixes and deployment.

 ---